-ii.
-GUI Area 2: Package, Subprogram and Test File Choosing
+6.2 GUI Area 2: Package, Subprogram and Test File Choosing

 The names of the top most packages contained in the chosen folder are displayed.
-If a package has never been parsed, its background appears transparent; if it has already been parsed but is out of date (i.e. it probably needs re-parsing unless the changes made on the source code have no semantics consequences) its background appears blue; finally if the package is has already been parsed and is up to date, its background appears green.
-In any case, an already parsed subprogram can be expanded to reveal its subprograms (and the elaboration only test data generation option).
-Previous test data generations outcomes for a given subprogram can be further expanded and viewed.
-Once a package file has been selected its containing file is displayed in area 6;
+If a package has never been parsed, its background appears transparent; if it has already been parsed but is out of date (i.e. it probably needs re-parsing unless the changes made on the source code have no semantics consequences) its background appears blue; finally if the package has already been parsed and is up-to-date, its background appears green.
+In any case, an already parsed subprogram can be expanded to reveal its subprograms (and the elaboration only test inputs generation option).
+Previous test inputs for a given subprogram can be further expanded and viewed.